marllomartin/friendlist/README.md

     <img width="90%" src="https://github.com/marllomartin/friendlist/blob/main/frontend/public/images/SCREENSHOT.png">
 </p>

-## Sobre
+## About
-Plataforma simples de exibição de uma lista de amigos desenvolvida para um challenge técnico.
+A simple platform for displaying a list of friends developed for a technical challenge.

-A aplicação full stack conta com uma API REST em NodeJS, uma tela de login e uma tela de listagem de amigos em ReactJS.
+This full stack application includes a REST API in NodeJS, a login screen, and a friend list screen in ReactJS.

 **Deploy:** https://friendlist.vercel.app/

-## Tecnologias Utilizadas
+## Technologies Used
 #### Back-End
 * [TypeScript](https://www.typescriptlang.org/)
 * [Node.js](https://nodejs.org/en/)